ATN Board and ATN Staff

 Through stories of struggle and lessons learned with her brilliant, challenging and hilarious children, Tif raises awareness and an authentic understanding for the EXTREME neurology, behavior, circumstances, and the emotional strength found in families struggling to overcome the aftermath of childhood trauma.

 Neil has been in the substance abuse and mental health fields since 1976.
 Presently he contracts with a human services department and school district in Wisconsin and provides therapy services to people of all ages.
 A life-long learner, Neil obtained a Master’s Degree in 1975 in Family and Child Development from Kansas State University.
-Since then he’s studied the ACEs work, as well as interpersonal neurobiology with Dr. Daniel Seigel and provides trauma-informed care.
+Since then he’s studied the ACEs work, as well as interpersonal neurobiology and provides trauma-informed care.
 His work has focused on serving rural areas, and he’s been in private practice since 1995, where he enjoys working with children, adolescents and their families.
 Neil has historically used music, poetry (lyrics) and humor, as well as focusing on the strengths within his clients and his belief that each person has their own story to tell and individual path to recovery.
-He is currently working with the school system in the process of creating a trauma-informed school district, which has been especially rewarding work.
+He also previously worked with a school district that went on to develop a trauma informed approach in working with students.

 Carl and his wife are parents of five, three who have special needs of some kind.
 Their youngest was adopted at 18 months and has been impacted by early trauma and attachment disorders.
 Carl is a passionate advocate, frequently speaking to the state legislature and serving on task forces in North Dakota.
 He plays an active role in his state’s Protection and Advocacy Project, Family Voices of North Dakota and the Consumer Advisory Council at North Dakota Center for Persons with Disabilities.
 He’s the past chair of the ND Behavioral Health Planning Council.
 Carl also supports other parents through the IEP process as a volunteer advocate.
 Carl was a child of adoption and in 2015 traced his birth family and is learning more about them.
 His business card reads “Father-Advocate- Blogger” because he feels being a father is the most important thing he’s ever done.
 Carl frequently shares his family’s story in their on-going quest in getting appropriate mental health services for their youngest son.